 The SEIR indentifies the construction period impacts of the project, including truck traffic, air quality (dust), noise, stormwater runoff, and construction waste.
 Mitigation measures identified in the SEIR include development of Construction Management Plans (CMP) for each project component to address numerous temporary construction-related impacts, including mitigation measures, road closures, detours, and staging.
 Mitigation measures to be included in the CMP include: erosion and sedimentation control, identification of designated truck routes, maintenance and protection of pedestrian and bicycle accommodations, dust suppression, covering trucks used for transportation of construction debris, daily cleaning of streets and sidewalks, and construction noise mitigation measures.
-The SEIR indicates that ultra-low-sulfur diesel fuel will be used for construction vehicles to mitigate construction-related air pollution and commits to meeting the requirements of the MassDEP State Revolving Fund (SRF) for diesel construction equipment.
-The SEIR also includes a commitment to divert at least 75 percent of construction and demolition waste from landfills.
+The SEIR indicates that ultra-low-sulfur diesel fuel will be used for construction vehicles to mitigate construction-related air pollution and commits to meeting the requirements of the MassDEP State Revolving Fund (SRF) for diesel construction and demolition waste from landfills.